 – Thirteen and Fourteen months old babies –

-With the first months of their first age, babies can start to walk without holding furniture.
+In the first months of their first age, babies can start to walk without holding furniture.
 They will be able to remember more things.
 You may also notice that they find certain things funny.

 – Fifteen and Sixteen months old babies –

 By the fifteenth month, babies begin to learn the purpose of certain objects in the house.
-They can understand how hairbrush works.
+They can understand how a hairbrush works.
 They can hold your phone like they are answering a call.
 They may also perform simple tasks that you ask them to do.

 – Seventeen and Eighteen months old babies –

-Around the seventeenth month, babies may able to use a little more than a dozen words in their speech.
+Around the seventeenth month, babies may be able to use a little more than a dozen words in their speech.
 Although these words are only two syllables at most, they can attempt to tell their needs.
 They can also recognize shapes and understand the concept of similar colors.

 – Nineteen and Twenty months old babies –